 - ScholarshipAward: INR 195,000/month for 18 months.
 Health insurance and round-trip economy travel expenses to and from Boston will also be provided.

-- Nationality: This scholarship is available for Indian citizens.
+- Nationality: this application is available for Indian citizens.

 - Number of Scholarships: Up to eight Science & Technology Fellowships for 2019-20 will be offered.